-Over the last few decades, international connectivity underwent a dramatic improvement promoted by the laying of 321 fibre submarine cables (SMC) over 1990–2015.
-More than 99% of the world’s telecommunications – Internet content, phone and video calls, classified diplomatic messages – passes through SMCs.
-SMC international networks now irrigate a USD 20.4 trillion industry and connect 3 billion Internet users across the world (Towela & Tesfaye, 2015).
+Over the last three decades, international connectivity underwent a dramatic improvement promoted by the laying of around 400 fibre submarine cables (SMCs).
+Nowadays, more than 99% of the world’s telecommunications – Internet content, phone and video calls, classified diplomatic messages – passes through SMCs.
+SMC international networks now irrigate a USD 20.4 trillion industry and connect 3 billion Internet users across the world.
 As a consequence, almost all coastal developing and transition countries are now plugged into the global Internet through SMCs.
 Fast-growing Asian and South American countries have been rapidly connected to Northern economies, and Africa’s digital isolation from the rest of the world has rapidly fallen since 2005.
 This rapid expansion of the international broadband infrastructure network and the following boom in Internet services raises strong expectations for many low-income countries’ economic catch-up, notably, through its potential for fostering innovation, productivity, trade, and job creation.

 However, countries’ higher dependence on SMCs for international telecommunications has increased their vulnerability to SMC faults.
 SMC faults have local-level economic consequences, by disorganizing the economic activity, and depriving populations that are remote from core connectivity infrastructures of a fast, stable and cost-effective access to telecommunications.
 In this regard, seismic activity represents a major threat to the SMC network integrity, by shaking violently the underwater body, provoking turbidity currents, landslides, and seabed sand waves.
 Seismic risk around SMCs therefore represent an important concern for operators and governments, which in addition to economic costs, face high maintenance, repair, rerouting and insurance costs related to SMC failures.